Pomona/Pomona/README.md

 So if you really want to check this stuff out, here's how you get started.

-1. Implement your own IPōmōnaDataSource
+1. Implement your own `IPomonaDataSource`
 2. Inherit from TypeMappingFilterBase, and at a minimum implement GetSourceTypes() and GetIdFor().
    They're abstract, so you can't miss them.
    GetSourceTypes() must return the list of what Types to expose to web service.
-3. Inherit PōmōnaModule (which is a Nancy module), and treat this as you normally would treat a Nancy module.
+3. Inherit PomonaModule (which is a Nancy module), and treat this as you normally would treat a Nancy module.
    Which could mean zero configuration.
 Just because Nancy is THAT awesome!

 Look at the Critter example in the source code for details.

-If you fire up the Pōmōna.Example.ServerApp exe, it expose the critters on port 2211.
+If you fire up the `Pomona.Example.ServerApp.exe`, it expose the critters on port 2211.
 When ServerApp is running go here with a web browser to see what Pōmōna is all about:

 * http://localhost:2211/critters